afontcu/afontcu.dev/content/blog/burn-your-backlog.md

 ## Ideas are cheap

-It’s easy to overvalue ideas.
+We overvalue ideas.
 The truth is, ideas are cheap.
 They come up all the time and accumulate into big piles.

-Anybody can suggest expensive and complicated solutions.
-It takes work and design insight to get to a simple idea that fits in a small time box
+Anybody can suggest **expensive and complicated solutions**.
+It takes work and design insight to get to a simple idea that fits in a small time box.

 A backlog is a list of promises we made to ourselves.
 Stuff we agreed upon several months ago.
 That stupid feature a stakeholder requested and you'll never prioritize because, honestly, who would.

+Why would you spend time on storing stuff you will never do?

 ## Talk doesn't cook rice

 Backlogs are time-consuming.
-You refine them.
-You triage features, old tickets, stuff you honestly don't know who put there.
+They require refinement, triage, updating, asking that person whose team is gone what was that bug report about…

 And then, oh yes, you *prioritize* them.

+## Let it go

+Ask yourself – what's the backlog helping you achieve?
+A backlog only stresses people out.
+"We'll never get all this shit done!".
+No, of course you won't!
+A backlog is like a gift list: a collection of lost hopes, random ideas, one-time bugs, useless stuff.

 ## Clean sheet

-In a feedback loop, each iteration feeds you with information for the following one.
+In a (good) feedback loop, each iteration feeds you with information for the following one.

 Otherwise, well, it's not a feedback loop.
 It is running in circles.